WQ Workshops

 • Volunteer monitors must have access to a boat, a strong anchor, and — in most cases — a motor.
 Secchi disk readings and DO readings are generally taken at the deepest point in the lake basin.

-2023 New Monitor and Recertification
+2025 New Monitor and Recertification Introduction

 For New Water Quality Monitors